 - I was a Hollywood extra for three years.
 No, it’s not as glamorous as it sounds, but it was certainly an experience I’ll never forget.
 Watch for me next time you’re surfing Netflix — especially if the show involves singing teenagers or a 1960’s asylum.

 - I am a huge fan of the Disney Parks and pretty much all things Disney (to an extent).
 In addition to my aforementioned book about my Disney travels, I also serve as Executive Editorial Director for the fan site Laughing Place.
-As of April 12th of this year, I will have visited all 12 Disney theme parks around the world, including those in Anaheim, Orlando, Paris, Tokyo, Hong Kong and Shanghai.
+As of April 12th, 2017, I have visited all 12 Disney theme parks around the world, including those in Anaheim, Orlando, Paris, Tokyo, Hong Kong and Shanghai.
 I’ve also been to Club 33 a few times, so feel free to ask me about it.

 - I got married when I was 27 years old to a fantastic girl I actually met while at Walt Disney World.
 Oddly, 27 had always been my favorite number and my wedding date — 10/4/13 — was partially chosen because 10+4+13=27.
 Meanwhile, my wife signed off on the date because “4” is a Lost number.
 We were wed in Las Vegas in front of just 13 people and the whole thing cost us less than a couple grand.